All electron GW with linearized augmented plane waves for metals and semiconductors: Acknowledgements

 \section{Acknowledgements}

-This research was funded by NSF DMR 1709229 and Simons foundation.
+This research was funded by NSF DMR 2233892 and NSF OAC-2311557 and NSF OAC-2311558.
+We also acknowledge support from Simons foundation, collaboration on the many electron problem.
 The computations were performed at the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562, Rutgers HPC (RUPC), and the Frontera supercomputer at the Texas Advanced Computing Center (TACC) at The University of Texas at Austin, which is supported by National Science Foundation grant number OAC-1818253.